Ethanol10/Ror2Ganon/ganonR2package/README.md

 <details>
 <summary>Click to expand previous patch notes:</summary>

+- 3.1.4 -> Added some config to modify cooldowns on secondary and utility skills.
+Requires restart to work.
+    - Also added RiskOfOptions support.
 - 3.1.3 -> Removing requirement on tristanmcpherson-R2API for RiskofThunder-R2API submodules.
     - Changed lifetime of beams to 0.5s from 1.5s
     - Removed error on Swordbeam impact as it was doing some stupid shit.